NewAlexandria/learning-economies/presentation-slides.md

 ---

-## Slide 17: The Learning Economy Production Function
+# The Learning Economy Production Function

 **A Unified Theory of Learning Value**